-I’m ultimately most interested in the future of Delhi – in the kind of city that it might become, and that its citizens want it to become.
-But I hope more of them will see Delhi’s extraordinary past as part of that city of the future – and that its old buildings and landscapes and wildernesses will be seen as part of the city’s riches, and saved for their grandchildren to visit and to cherish.
+Sam Miller: I’m ultimately most interested in the future of Delhi – in the kind of city that it might become.
+And that its citizens want it to become.
+But I hope more of them will see Delhi’s extraordinary past as part of that city of the future.
+And that its old buildings and landscapes and wildernesses will be seen as part of the city’s riches.
+And saved for their grandchildren to visit and to cherish.

 The city changes so fast that it always needs new chroniclers.
-Penguin have just republished and expanded Khushwant Singh’s anthology of Delhi writing called City Improbable – which includes everyone from Ibn Battuta to William Dalrymple and that’s a brilliant start.
-Not included in that anthology are some great Delhi novels of the past – Ahmed Ali’s Twilight in Delhi, Anita Desai’s Clear Light of Day and Ruth Prawer Jhabvala’s The Householder – and I’d happily recommend all three.
+Penguin has just republished and expanded Khushwant Singh’s anthology of Delhi writing called City Improbable – which includes everyone from Ibn Battuta to William Dalrymple and that’s a brilliant start.
+Not included in that anthology are some great Delhi novels of the past.
+Ahmed Ali’s Twilight in Delhi, Anita Desai’s Clear Light of Day and Ruth Prawer Jhabvala’s The Householder – and I’d happily recommend all three.